Hüseyin Erkan

 Hüseyin Erkan (born 1958 in Konya, Turkey) was CEO of the World Federation of Exchanges (WFE) from June 2012 until October 2014.
 He was the Chairman and CEO of the Istanbul Stock Exchange (ISE) from 2007 until 2012.

 After graduating from high school in Konya, Erkan completed a certificate program at the English Language Center in Brighton, England.
 He received an Associate in Science (AS) degree from Orange County Community College in New York in 1979.
 He then graduated from New York University Stern Business School with a B.S. degree in economics (1981) and an MBA in the fields of International Business and Finance (1984) with a thesis project on currency risk management at the United Nations Development Program (UNDP).

 Early in his career, Erkan had extensive experience in the transportation, petroleum and manufacturing sectors.
-He entered the capital markets in 1989 as a Research Analyst working with foreign institutional investors.
-Subsequently, he worked as a Research Analyst on a retainer basis for Bankers Trust following various sectors in the capital markets of Turkey between 1992 and 1993.
-He became a partner and deputy chairman to Tezal Securities in Istanbul for two years and left the company prior to joining the Istanbul Stock Exchange (ISE) in 1994.
+He entered the capital markets in 1989 as a research analyst working with foreign institutional investors.
+Subsequently, he worked as a research analyst on a retainer basis for Bankers Trust following various sectors in the capital markets of Turkey between 1992 and 1993.
+He became a partner and deputy chairman to Tezal Securities in Istanbul for two years and left the company prior to joining the ISE in 1994.

-After working some years in the private sector, Hüseyin Erkan workworked between 1994 and 1996 as director of research and international markets at the ISE.
+After working some years in the private sector, Hüseyin Erkan worked between 1994 and 1996 as director of research and international markets at the ISE.
 In 1995 he was promoted to executive vice chairman at ISE and in 1996 to deputy CEO.
 He worked at this position until 2006, and was at the same time board member of Takasbank, the Settlement and Custody Bank of ISE.